 Community Housing Fund Program Overview

-The Province of British Columbia created the Community Housing Fund in 2018.
-This fund develops affordable rental housing for families, independent seniors and individuals.
+The Province of British Columbia created the Community Housing Fund (CHF) in 2018.
+This fund develops rental housing for individuals, families, seniors, and people with disabilities.

-The Community Housing Fund is a $3.3-billion investment to build more than 20,000 affordable rental homes for people with moderate and low incomes by 2031-32.
-Approximately 9,000 of these homes are open or underway across the province.
+The CHF is a $3.3-billion investment to build more than 20,000 affordable rental homes for people with moderate and low incomes by 2031-32.
+More than 13,000 of these homes are open or underway across the province.

 What is happening?